aditya1191/django-angular-application/README.md

+This is a sample application that demonstrates my knowledge of the Django framework and angular framework.

 ### 1. Backend Engineering

 * Architect and implement a normalized PostgreSQL database to store the data provided in `backend/raw_data`.
 All information from the original data should be accessible via the database.